The Poppy War

-The Poppy War is a 2018 fantasy novel by American author R. F. Kuang, published by Harper Voyager.
-A grimdark fantasy, its plot draws on politics from mid-20th-century China, with the conflict in the novel based on the Second Sino-Japanese War, and an atmosphere inspired by the Song dynasty.
+The Poppy War is a 2018 high fantasy novel by American author R. F. Kuang, published by Harper Voyager.
+A grimdark fantasy, the book's plot draws on politics from mid-20th-century China, with the conflict in the novel inspired by the Second Sino-Japanese War, and an atmosphere evocative of the Song dynasty.
 A sequel, The Dragon Republic, was released in August 2019, and a third book, The Burning God, was released November 2020.

 Harper Voyager's editorial director David Pomerico acquired the novel after a heated auction on Kuang's 20th birthday.

 Plot

-Fang Runin ("Rin") is a war orphan in the Nikan Empire whose foster parents employ her in their opium smuggling.
-She secretly studies for a national test to escape an arranged marriage and places first in her province, which sends her north to Sinegard, the imperial capital and home of the military academy.
+Fang Runin ("Rin") is a war orphan in the Nikara Empire whose foster parents employ her in their opium smuggling.
+To escape an arranged marriage, she sets her sights on passing the Keju, the empire-wide test to find the most talented candidates for admittance to their Academies.
+Shocking everyone, she places first in her province, which sends her north to Sinegard, the imperial capital and home of the military academy.

-Mocked for being a poor southerner, Rin excels in her studies.
-She becomes friends with Chen Kitay, the son of a minister, and enemies with Yin Nezha, the son of one of the twelve regional warlords.
+Despite being mocked for being a poor southerner by her peers, Rin excels in her studies.
+She befriends Chen Kitay, the son of a minister, and strikes up a rivalry with Yin Nezha, the son of one of the twelve regional warlords.
 She also looks up to the school's star student, Altan Trengsin, who is from the island of Speer.
-Speerly soldiers served the empire by wielding shamanic fire powers from their god, the Phoenix, until being massacred by the Mugen Federation in a previous war.
-Rin attracts the attention of Master Jiang, who develops her talent for shamanism.
-She wins the first year tournament over Nezha, is enthralled by the appearance of the empress Su Daji at a festival, and is taught by Jiang how to access the magic of the gods via meditation and psychedelic drugs.
+Speerly soldiers served the empire by wielding shamanic fire powers from their god, the Phoenix, until they were massacred by the Federation of Mugen in the previous war.
+Rin attracts the attention of eccentric Master Jiang, who helps her explore her talent for shamanism.
+She wins the first year tournament over Nezha, is enthralled by the appearance of the empress Su Daji at a festival, and is taught by Jiang how to access the magic of the gods via meditation and psychoactive drugs.

-In her third year, the Mugen Federation invades Nikan and seeks to capture Sinegard.
+War looms over the horizon, and as Rin enters her third year, the Federation of Mugen invades the country of Nikan and seeks to capture Sinegard.
 Master Jiang disappears after using shamanistic powers to summon monsters to bring down the gate that Rin and Nezha were defending on the Mugenese army.

-In the aftermath, Rin faints after using the power of the Phoenix to immolate an enemy general who impaled Nezha, which prompts a Mugenese retreat.
-Rin learns she is a Speerly, and to avoid the warlords fighting over her, she is selected to join the Cike, a misfit unit of young, mostly-shaman, imperial assassins now led by Altan.
+In the aftermath of the invasion, Rin faints after using the power of the Phoenix to immolate an enemy general who impaled Nezha, which prompts a Mugenese retreat.
+Rin learns she is a Speerly, and to avoid the warlords fighting over her, she is selected to join the Cike, a special military unit of young, mostly-shaman, imperial assassins now led by Altan.